gis-ops/tutorials/valhalla/Valhalla_Install_Ubuntu1804.md

 Alternatively we recommend you to directly use our [Valhalla docker tutorial](foo) or run this tutorial in a freshly installed [Ubuntu 18.04 with Virtual Box](https://linuxhint.com/install_ubuntu_18-04_virtualbox/).

 ### After the tutorial:
-If you already have a running version of Valhalla and want to learn more, head over to our tutorial on [How to configure and run Valhalla](foo).
+If you already have a running version of Valhalla and want to learn more, head over to our tutorial on [How to configure and run Valhalla on Ubuntu 18.04](https://github.com/gis-ops/tutorials/blob/master/valhalla/Valhalla_configure_use_local.md).

 ---